kmswlee/PointRend/README.md

 PointRend achieves higher sharpness on tricky object boundaries such as fingers than Mask R-CNN, and can be added on both semantic and instance segmentation.

-so this project show intermediate results. if you perform instance segmentation,
+so this module show intermediate results. if you want to perform instance segmentation, use this module to your instance segmentation or semantic segmentation project.

 PointRend is done in the following steps:
 1. upload an image and mask image